multi-coop/datami-documentation-content/texts/why-gitribute/main-features-en.md

 ## Main features

-This project aims to create a serie of widgets to interact with ressources stored on Gitlab, Github, or mediawiki
+Gitribute is constituted by a serie of widgets, each allowing to interact with ressources stored on Gitlab, Github, or Mediawiki.